hyperledger-solang/solang/docs/language.rst

 Enums
 _____

-Solidity enums types have to be defined on the contract level.
+Solidity enums types need to have a definition which lists the possible values it can hold.
 An enum has a type name, and a list of unique values.
 Enum types can used in public functions, but the value is represented as a ``uint8`` in the ABI.

 .. code-block:: javascript